 Shortly after sunrise on fall Saturdays, fans begin bustling in the parking lots around Notre Dame Stadium.
 Tents go up.
 Grills move into position.
 Sound systems turn on.
 Drinks are poured.
-Tailgating takes shape over breakfast.
 Here’s your guide to tailgating for Notre Dame home football games.

-General game day pay-to-park lots are available at White Field ($30) and Burke Golf Course ($40).
-Handicap-accessible parking is available at Bulla Lot ($30) for cars with a state-issued placard or license plate.
+General game day pay-to-park lots are available at White Field, Burke Golf Course, Saint Mary's College and Holy Cross College.
+Handicap-accessible parking is available at Bulla Lot for cars with a state-issued placard or license plate.

 - Charcoal grills